What Children Need From Parents III: Beware the Extinction Burst!

 At least, not the four-legged kind.

-Parents sometimes tell therapists that they have tried to be consistent and it failed.
+Parents sometimes tell therapists they have tried to be consistent and it failed.
 In other words, that the science regarding “extinction” and setting limits is inaccurate.

-But what has really happened in this kind of case is that the parent wasn’t ready to deal with the extinction burst.
+But what has really happened in this kind of case is the parent wasn’t ready to deal with the extinction burst.
 Their inability to tolerate the “burst” of seemingly relentless pestering or complaining eventually led them to reinforce the child once again for the undesirable behavior; and, in so doing, made it harder to extinguish the behavior than when they started.

 Had the mom or dad only be able to stay-the-course and resist the child a bit longer, the “extinction burst” would have ended.

 The moral of the story is to prepare yourself before changing your parenting-style in an effort to become more consistent.
-If you aren’t absolutely sure that you have the organization, energy, strength, patience, and self-confidence to withstand the “extinction burst,” don’t even try.
+If you aren’t absolutely sure you have the organization, energy, strength, patience, and self-confidence to withstand the “extinction burst,” don’t even try.
 You will only make things worse.

 And don’t expect your child to really believe you when you say “this is the last time I will let you do this” while you once again reinforce troublesome behavior.